MicroUnit

 $bundle = new ValueBundle();

-$bundle->set('user', new User('John', 'Smith'));
+$bundle->set('user', new User('John', 'Smith'), true);

-// Then access it at a later point
+// then access it at a later point

 echo $bundle->user->lastname; // outputs: 'Smith'

-$bundle->user = new User('Mark', 'Stevens'); // throws RuntimeException
+$bundle->user = new User('Mark', 'Stevens'); // throws a RuntimeException

 Usage Example